tran-engineering/corix-workshop/PRESENTATION.md

 - Single source of truth, not managing policies differently on front- / backend
 - Policies must be located near/at entities
 - Must be easy to understand / maintain
+  - Introducing new policy/entity should not require modifying code in multiple places

 ---